 And now we’re taking a slight detour.
 Josef von Sternberg was employed at World/Paragon at this point and a great number of people have claimed that he played the cameraman in A Girl’s Folly.
 I was inclined to agree as the mustache and droopy eyes do look like Sternberg but then the cameraman started walking about in the film.

-Reader, he’s tiny.
-We’re talking about five feet tall, if that.
+Reader, he’s too short, far far too short to be Sternberg.
+The cameraman looks to be about five feet tall, if that.
 All the women tower over him by a good half-foot (including petite Leatrice Joy) and he has to stand on a box when he is cranking his camera.
 This wouldn’t matter in the grand scheme of things but Sternberg was both about five foot five and twenty-three in 1917.
 People do not get five-to-eight-inch growth spurts in their mid-twenties, generally speaking.
-Sternberg was short but he wasn’t THIS short.
-(I looked up full-length pictures of Josef von Sternberg standing next to Marlene Dietrich, 5’6”, and Sergei Eisenstein, 5’7”, and even accounting for high heels and puffy hair, Sternberg looked about 5’5”.
+Sternberg was not a tall man but he wasn’t this noticeably short.
+(I looked up full-length pictures of Josef von Sternberg standing next to Marlene Dietrich, 5’6”, and Sergei Eisenstein, 5’7”, and even accounting for high heels and puffy hair, Sternberg indeed looked about 5’5”.
 Yes, I know this is weird)

 So, like claiming Lon Chaney appeared in Suspense and Walter Huston appeared in Sherlock Holmes Baffled, I am labeling this one unlikely with a chance of nope.
 And, no, I really don’t wish to discuss it further because I’m already sick of the topic.